Get involved

 Dr Priyanka Agarwal, Co-chair

-Non-voting member
+Non-voting members

 Professor Cathy Stinear, Pro Vice-Chancellor Equity

-Interested in joining the DAP Reference Group?
+Interested in joining the reference group?

 Auckland University Disabled Students Association

 Auckland University Disabled Students Association (AUDSA) is a student-led group established to amplify and advocate for disabled student voices and the inclusion of disabled students on campus.
 AUDSA aims for disabled students to have equal access to their education and all aspects of university life.
 It works to provide the space for all students with a disability to join their community and meet fellow students like them.
-Fill in the AUDSA sign up form to join.
+Fill in the AUDSA sign-up form to join.

-Should you require support, Ratona Hauātanga Tauira | Student Disability Services (SDS) work towards creating a safe, inclusive and equitable educational environment for students with disabilities.
-Prospective and current students can make appointments through the online booking system.
+Should you require support, Ratona Hauātanga Tauira, Student Disability Services work towards creating a safe, inclusive and equitable educational environment for students with disabilities.
+Prospective and current students can make appointments through their online booking system.

 Disabled Staff/Staff with Disabilities Network